tossug/tossug-arena/README.md

 	$ cd tossug-arena
 	$ ./tossug-arena ShuaiQi

-To update you may input:
+To update optionally you may input:

 	$ cd tossug-arena
 	$ make reverse